Mass-Producing Failures of Multimodal Systems with Language Models: Introduction

 Towards satisfying these desiderata, we construct a system, \ours{}, that uses large language models to identify failures of multimodal systems (\refsec{methods}). \ours{} scrapes individual failures from a corpus, categorizes them into systematic failures (expressed in natural language), then flexibly generates novel instances. \ours{} works autonomously, improves as language models scale, and produces failures that transfer across a range of multimodal systems.

 To systematically scrape for individual failures, \ours{} exploits \emph{erroneous agreement}.
 Specifically, we observe that if two inputs produce the same output but have different semantics, at least one of them must be wrong.
 We can test whether two inputs produce the same output by comparing their CLIP embeddings, since many multimodal models encode inputs with CLIP before generating outputs.
 Using CLIP similarity circumvents the expensive decoding step of these models, allowing us to tractably scrape large corpora for failures.
 With these scraped individual failures as a foundation, \ours{} next uses language models to produce human-compatible explanations.
 Specifically, we use GPT-4 to identify \emph{systematic failures}: generalizable natural-language descriptions of patterns of failures, from the scraped individual failures.
 These systematic failures are useful both to qualitatively understand system behavior and to generate new instances.
-We can even steer generation towards specific attributes, e.g., ``salient to self-driving'', that are missing from the original corpus but are important for downstream applications.
+We can even steer generation towards specific attributes, e.g.~``salient to self-driving'', that are missing from the original corpus but are important for downstream applications.

 To evaluate \ours{}, we measure the quantity and quality of the systematic failures.
 We measure quantity by counting the number of systematic failures generated, and quality by measuring what fraction of the new generated instances have high CLIP similarity.